 Best Practice Modeling = Mediocre Organizations

 With the pace of change today, and its frequency, it’s hard to embrace best practice modeling anymore.
 In past roles I’ve had the experience where the leaders of a company were hell bent on finding and copying best practices.
 Despite my attempts to advise that using that data should be a guideline and not an exact recipe, several organizations barreled through the research and adopted processes and programs almost to the letter.
 90 days into the initiative the results weren’t tracking as the research indicated.
-180 days it was clear which parts were working, albeit not to the degree that was predicted, and what parts were so off base.
-What was once the “go-to” position for many major companies, any business still clinging to that model is doomed.
+180 days in was clear which parts were working, albeit not to the degree that was predicted, and what parts were so off base they were a total waste of time.
+What was once the “go-to” mode for many major companies spells doom for any firm still handcuffing themselves to it.
 Why?

 IT’S A LITTLE BIT LAZY

 We all know the saying, “nothing good is ever easy.”
 This holds true for best-practice modeling as well.
 Thinking that because your company is in the same industry as another, or a direct competitor, means that what they’re doing will automagically work for yours is foolhardy.

 A copy and paste methodology spells doom for your project.
 If you don’t take the data with a grain of salt, invest the time and intellectual horsepower to understand how it may, and may not, work for your particular set of business challenges, then you can’t be disappointed when you’re disappointed.
 If you snooze, you looze.

 This is an easy one…statistically speaking if you continue to utilize the same means to research and solve your company’s struggles, you’re always managing towards the middle…a homogenized set of results that fail to meet your specific needs, unique culture and set of circumstances which often change over time.